Akame 48 Waterfalls 赤目四十八滝

 It takes three to four hours at a leisurely pace to fully take in the falls.
 There are restrooms and teahouses along the route.
 You'll also occasionally encounter stairs along the way; keep in mind that steel steps may be slippery when wet.

-Also along the route is a campground with a barbeque area.
+Also along the route is a campground with a barbecue area.
 The site is open from April 1 to November 30.

 Five of Akame's waterfalls are particularly spectacular: Fudo, Senju, Nunobiki, Ninai, and Biwa Falls.